SailSlick/desktop-vacation/doc/API/syncing.md

 # Clientside Syncing Protocol

-It's important to note that the handling of ref counters transparently to the client.
+It's important to note that the handling of ref counters is invisible to the client.

 ## Image Syncing

 - Select as many images as possibles to sync
-  - Only those without a remoteId
+  - Only those without a remoteId are synced
-- Upload and map the response ids to remoteId in db
+- Upload and map the response id to remoteId for each image

 ## Gallery Syncing

 - Download gallery data from server
-  - If it doesn't 404 **and the user isn't making an explicit** **add/remove operation**:
+  - If it doesn't 404:
     - Remove images/subgalleries as appropriate from client
-  - Otherwise:
 - Get list of unsynced images
   - Follow protocol to sync these
 - Get list of unsynced subgalleries
   - Follow this procedure (recurse)
 - If user removed something explicitly:
   - Make sure the changed data is sent to the server
 - Upload gallery data to server
   - Server will handle removing images/subgalleries itself

 ## Image Unsyncing